vengit/pxt-sbrick/README.md

 instance.
 The byte order used is little endian.
 SBrick listens to such packages and decides to initiate a connection accordingly.

+Make sure you have the latest firmware on your SBrick.

 ## Setup

 The SBrick extension requires Bluetooth, and therefore conflicts with Radio.